xebialabs/overthere/README.md

 </tr>
 <tr>
 	<th align="left" valign="top"><a name="address"></a>address</th>
-	<td>The address of the remote host, either an IP address or a DNS name.</td>
+	<td>The address of the remote host, either an IP address or a DNS name.
+This property is required for all protocols, except for the <strong>local</strong> protocol.</td>
 </tr>
 <tr>
 	<th align="left" valign="top"><a name="port"></a>port</th>